A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Case study: a cost-effectiveness analysis using a time-dependent Sick-Sicker model

 }

-We demonstrate simulation-time and state-residence time-dependency in R by expanding the time-independent 4-state ``Sick-Sicker'' model described in the introductory tutorial.\textsuperscript{ \hyperlink{ref-Alarid-Escudero2021a}{7}} The state-transition diagram of the Sick-Sicker model is presented in Figure \ref{fig:STD-Sick-Sicker}.
-We first modify this cSTM to account for simulation-time dependency by incorporating age-dependent background mortality and then expand it to account for state-residence dependency.
-We will use this cSTM to conduct a CEA of different treatment strategies accounting for transition rewards.
+We demonstrate simulation-time and state-residence time-dependence in R by expanding the time-independent 4-state ``Sick-Sicker'' model\textsuperscript{ \hyperlink{ref-Enns2015e}{12}} described in the introductory tutorial.\textsuperscript{ \hyperlink{ref-Alarid-Escudero2022b}{7}} We first modify this cSTM to account for simulation-time dependence by incorporating age-dependent background mortality.
+We then expand it to account for state-residence time dependence in the ``Sick'' state.
+We will use the time-dependent cSTM to conduct a CEA of different treatment strategies, which we will also use to demonstrate the implementation of transition rewards in cSTM-based CEAs.
+We assume the cycle length is one year for the case study, but modelers can adjust the transition probabilities and rewards for a different cycle length.
+A detailed description of determining the cycle length has been described in the literature.\textsuperscript{ \hyperlink{ref-OMahony2015}{13}}

-As described in the introductory tutorial, this model simulates the health care costs and quality-adjusted life-years (QALYs) of a cohort of 25-year-old individuals at risk of developing a hypothetical disease with two stages: ``Sick'' and ``Sicker''.\textsuperscript{ \hyperlink{ref-Enns2015e}{11}} We simulate the cohort of individuals who all start in the ``Healthy'' state (denoted by ``H'') over their lifetime, which means that we will simulate the cohort for 75 cycles.
-The total number of cycles is denoted as \(n_T\) and defined in R as \texttt{n\_cycles}.

-In the introductory tutorial, healthy individuals face a constant risk of death.
-To illustrate simulation time dependency, here we assume that healthy individuals face age-specific background mortality.
-Healthy individuals who survive might become ill over time and transition to the ``Sick'' state (denoted by ``S1'').
-In this tutorial, we consider that once healthy individuals get sick, they incur a one-time utility decrement of 0.01 (\texttt{du\_HS1}, a disutility of transitioning from H to S1) and a transition cost of \$1,000 (\texttt{ic\_HS1}) that reflects the immediate costs of developing the illness.
-We demonstrate how to include these in the section transition rewards.
+In the introductory tutorial, healthy individuals faced a constant risk of death.
+In this tutorial, we assume that healthy individuals face an \emph{age-specific} background mortality.
+To account for the unique quality-of-life impacts and health care needs at the initial onset of the illness, we include a one-time utility decrement of 0.01 (\texttt{du\_HS1}) and a transition cost of \$1,000 (\texttt{ic\_HS1}) for each person making the transition from H to S1 in a given cycle.
+We assume that when individuals die (i.e., transition to ``D'' ), they incur a one-time cost of \$2,000 (\texttt{ic\_D}) for the expected acute care received right before dying.
+These impacts are included to illustrate the implementation of transition rewards.